jdohertydev/turia-park-run/README.md

     * Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
 * The live link is [Turia Park Run](https://github.com/jdohertydev/turia-park-run).

+## Credits

+### Content
+* This site was inspired by the Love Running walkthrough and many of the pages have used code from it.
+Without this resource, it would have been difficult to produce something so professional.
+* The FAQ page was adapted from ['How to Create an Effective Faq Page Design with HTML and CSS'](https://www.youtube.com/watch?v=6U-8kIx2oMk).

+### Media

+* The favicon icon based on the logo was create using [Favicon](https://favicon.io/favicon-converter/).
+* Montserrat was the main font used throughout the site and this was taken from [Google Fonts]( https://fonts.google.com/).
+* The author has been given permission to use all the stock photos of runners which were taken from a recent event.
+* Icons that feature in the 'where?' and footer section are from [Font Awesome]( https://fontawesome.com/).
+* The logo was designed by the author using [Design.com](https://www.design.com/).